Does Your Dealership Need a BDC?

 You add 75+ Internet leads, which takes 12+ touches to get the appointment, equity mining, and referrals it creates a workflow that is hard for anyone to handle.
 No matter how good you are!

 3. Should Your BDC be Centralized?
-Where is the Hot Spot?
+Where is the Best Location?

 Once you have decided to invest in a department that will develop business for the dealership, it comes time to choose which location to house the department.
 There has been much conversation discussing the notion that it is a best practice that the BDC be centralized in one main location.
 This model can work.
 But for those with multiple OEM’s, it could also be best to have a BDC manager that is global and can travel between the store locations: as the BDC agent will then be made available to check inventory, work with the sales managers directly, and most importantly build a relationship with the sales consultant!

 All too often if the BDC is centralized they do not have the same rapport or connection with the sales managers.
 It is also much more difficult to work with managers on pricing when you are a world away.
 That said, for those with centralized BDCs, it is crucial to ensure the BDC Manager can effectively manage, develop, and foster the relationships with the store's managers.